zdravkov/kendo-docs/api/javascript/ui/datepicker.md

  Specifies a list of date formats used to parse the value set with `value()` method or by direct user input.
 If not set the value of the format will be used.
  Note that format option is always used parsing process.

+ > Order of the provided parse formats is important and it should from stricter to less strict.

 #### Example

     <input id="datepicker" />